Say you’re presenting your research work at a conference. And you want to share the research material with all the attendees.

 QR Codes are loved by marketers.
 They help make the campaigns not only actionable but also trackable.
 And all that people need is a smartphone to scan them.

-You can use it to share a lead magnet, user manuals, product information, etc. And the best thing is, with QR Codes (dynamic QR Codes), you can even edit the encoded content anytime you want.
-That means you don’t have to create a QR Code from the scratch everytime
+You can use it to share a lead magnet, user manuals, and product information.
+And the best thing is, with QR Codes (dynamic QR Codes), you can even edit the encoded content anytime.
+That means you don’t have to create a QR Code from the scratch every time you want to make some changes.

 PDF QR Code is one of the best ways to share documents.
 And it is mobile-friendly.
 You can use it anywhere.
 It could be in the classnotes, resume, presentations, or even product packagings.
 And all your audience needs to do is scan to view and download information on the go.